 I’ve always been very fond of our neighbors to the north – and by that I mean Canada.
 Throughout the past year, the United States has been neck deep in economic problems and a presidential election.
 It’s easy to look inward as a nation (we need to nowadays), but I think it’s essential to our forward movement to see what the Canadians have been up to lately.
-Of course, starting in February 2010, the whole world will look to its second largest country during the 21st Winter Olympics in Vancouver.
-And I can’t wait!
+Of course, in February 2010, the whole world looked to its second largest country during the 21st Winter Olympics in Vancouver.

 Okay…that’s a fair assessment.
 Canada is in a far better position, economically, than we are in the United States.
 The banking system is strong and Canadian companies are performing well.
 In fact, several Canadian companies are advertising with Snowshoemag this season: Sol Mountain, GV Snowshoes, Ursus Snowshoes and hopefully (pending an agreement) Bigfoot Snowshoes.
 We had TotalSnowshoes.com and TheStick.com – both Canadian companies – advertise in the past as well.
 To all these companies, I thank you.
 Your support is appreciated.